Jules Lefèvre

-Jules Lefèvre (1863 – May 1944) was a French biochemist and writer.
-He was for his work in bioenergetics, thermoregulation, and nutrition.
-His research in bioenergetics, particularly his 1911 publication Chaleur animale et bioénergétique ("Animal Heat and Bioenergetics"), contributed to early understandings of metabolic heat production, body heat exchange, and the physiological mechanisms involved in thermoregulation.
-He also authored the Traité de Bioénergétique ("Treatise on Bioenergetics") in 1911, one of the first comprehensive works on the emerging field of bioenergetics.
+Jules Lefèvre (1863 – May 1944) was a French biochemist and writer who worked on bioenergetics, thermoregulation, and nutrition.
+His publications included Chaleur animale et bioénergétique ("Animal Heat and Bioenergetics") and Traité de Bioénergétique ("Treatise on Bioenergetics"), both published in 1911.
+He also wrote on vegetarianism, including Examen scientifique du végétarisme ("A Scientific Investigation into Vegetarianism"), published in 1904 by the French Vegetarian Society.
+The book used the term végétalisme for a diet later described in English as veganism.
+Lefèvre received several awards for scientific work, including the Laborde Prix, the Montyon Prix, the Petit-d'Ormoy and Mallanet Prix, the Grand Prix Albert de Monaco, and the Legion of Honour.

-Lefèvre's work extended beyond bioenergetics to include topics related to vegetarianism.
-In 1904, he published Examen scientifique du végétarisme ("A Scientific Investigation into Vegetarianism"), which explored vegetarianism from a scientific, nutritional, and physiological perspective and introduced the term végétalisme to describe a vegan diet.

-Throughout his career, Lefèvre received several awards for his contributions to science, including the Laborde Prix (1894), the Montyon Prix for experimental physiology (1905), Petit-d'Ormoy and Mallanet Prix (1913), and the Grand Prix Albert de Monaco (1939).
-In 1923, he was awarded one of the three rosettes of the Legion of Honour in recognition of his scientific work.

 Education

-Lefèvre studied at the École Normale Supérieure from 1884 to 1887 and at the Muséum national d'histoire naturelle from 1887 to 1888.
-During this period, he earned triple degrees in mathematics, physics, and chemistry, as well as natural sciences, between 1885 and 1887.
+Lefèvre studied at the École Normale Supérieure from 1884 to 1887 and at the National Museum of Natural History, France, from 1887 to 1888.
+During this period, he earned degrees in mathematics, physics, chemistry, and natural sciences between 1885 and 1887.

 Career

-Lefèvre was appointed agrégé in natural sciences in 1888, working as professor of biology at the Lycée du Havre until 1928.
-Afterward, he continued teaching biology in several private institutions, including Stanislas and Sainte-Croix.
+Lefèvre was appointed agrégé in natural sciences in 1888 and worked as professor of biology at the Lycée du Havre until 1928.
+He later taught biology in private institutions, including Stanislas and Sainte-Croix.

-Lefèvre also designed and supervised the creation of a bioenergetics laboratory between 1923 and 1927, which became a significant tool for studying nutrition and metabolism in both humans and animals.
-His laboratory was considered more advanced in flexibility and precision compared to earlier models, such as the calorimeter chamber of Atwater and Benedict.
+Between 1923 and 1927, Lefèvre designed and supervised the creation of a bioenergetics laboratory for studies of nutrition and metabolism in humans and animals.
+A 1932 notice described the laboratory as more flexible and precise than earlier calorimeter chambers, including those of Atwater and Benedict.